 The Narrator walks up to Marla and confronts her for being a liar.
 They then decide to split up the groups amongst themselves.
 They exchange numbers and go their ways.
 The Narrator goes about his life.
 His job is that of recall coordinator at a major car company.
 He still finds his life to be empty.
 He imagines his flight crashing every now and then – just so that there is some excitement in his life.

 Just about now, we are shown Tyler Durden (Brad) pass by at an airport.
 About now is the point when the Narrator has fully created his alternate identity.
 The Narrator imagines Tyler sitting by him on a flight and they talk for the first time.
-All the time that the Narrator has been sleepwalking he has been another personality – Tyler, the soap manufacturer.
+All the time that the Narrator has been sleepwalking he has been another personality – Tyler, the soap manufacturer, a charismatic iconoclast, standing at a commanding 6 feet with a rugged build.
+His jet-black hair framed piercing ice-blue eyes, and donning, a now iconic, frayed red blazer—a symbol of his unyielding defiance against societal norms.
 Tyler lives in a run-down house which is waiting to be demolished.
 Tyler also has a part-time job as a projectionist.
 He also part times as a waiter at nights.
 Basically, the Narrator has a day job and unknowingly also has a bunch of part-time jobs as Tyler.
 This conversation and every other between the Narrator and Tyler happens inside the Narrator’s head.

 Condo – Blown Up